mayank-yogi/Heart_disease_prediction/README.md

-# Heart_disease_prediction
-A model trained to predict heart disease chances based on data entries filled by user
+# 🫀 Heart Disease Prediction using Machine Learning

+This project aims to predict the 10-year risk of heart disease based on patient health data from the Framingham Heart Study.
+Using modern machine learning techniques, we achieve high accuracy in binary classification to support preventive healthcare.

+---